Ziva Vatra - home :: Odds and Sods :: Tools

 Precision Gold Soldering Station: A55KJ

-Back in the 00's I bought this 60W "ESD Safe" (Galvanic isolation of tip) soldering station from Maplin Electronics.
+Back in the 00's I bought this 60W temperature controlled "ESD Safe" (Galvanic isolation of tip) soldering station from Maplin Electronics.
 It been serving me well to this day without any problems.
 However after over a decade of service general wear and tear is becoming an issue.
-Problem is that it is no longer available to buy, and neither are its spare parts.
-So this section deals will deal with replacement parts from compatible systems.
+Problem is that in the meantime Maplin went bust, and when the new owners bought the brand they changed the items they sell.
+This means this soldering station is no longer available to buy and neither are its spare parts.
+Therefore I wrote this section deals to documents what non-original parts are compatible with this soldering station.

 Turns out the AK55KJ looks very similar to other Chinese branded products, specifically the Atten AT938D.
 This forum post specifically lists the "CSI Deluxe 60W Digital Soldering Station", the "CSI 3DLF", the "Hakko 936" and the "Atten AT938D" as being the same system just re-branded.